adbutler/adbutler-android-sdk/README.md

 ### Requesting Single Placement

-To request a placement, you can build an instance of `PlacementRequestConfig` and specify the attributes you want to send:
+To request a placement, you can build an instance of `PlacementRequestConfig` and specify the attributes you want to send.
+The builder accepts the AdButler account ID, the zone ID, the width of the zone, and the height of the zone in the same sequence as mentioned.
+In the following example, 153105 is the AdButler account ID, 214764 is the zone ID, 300 is the zone width, and 250 is the zone height.

 ```java
 PlacementRequestConfig config = new PlacementRequestConfig.Builder(153105, 214764, 300, 250).build();